 When To See A Doctor

 You may not be able to differentiate between various causes of white spots since they may look alike.
 Therefore, consult a pediatrician or a pediatric dermatologist if your child has white spots on the face.
-You must also see a doctor if the white spots are itchy or cause discomfort to the child.
+It is a must to visit a doctor if the white spots spread and are itchy or cause discomfort to the child.

 Although most skin conditions do not require specific medical treatments, some causes, such as a yeast infection or vitamin deficiency, can be cured effectively.